How to Find and Choose a North Carolina Mesothelioma Lawyer

 Sites in North Carolina Known for Asbestos Exposure

-• Appalachian State University: In 2014, a former residence hall was demolished after undergoing asbestos abatement.
+• Appalachian State University: A former residence hall was demolished after undergoing asbestos abatement in 2014.
 Winkler Hall was found to have asbestos in the floor tile, ceiling surfacing, joint compound and thermal system insulation.
 In total, the 10-story building had 104 tons of asbestos-containing materials removed.

 • New Hanover County Correctional Center: Asbestos and lead paint were found during maintenance work in 2019.